 We decided that our first day of three days in Stockholm would be spent sightseeing, slowly and thoroughly.
 We wanted to get a feel for life in Stockholm and for the city, instead of just seeing the touristic sites (though we did do that, too!).

-From Visit Stockholm, we strolled leisurely through Stockholm’s busy streets, browsing in and out of shops, until we reached the waterfront.
+From our hotel, we strolled leisurely through Stockholm’s busy streets, browsing in and out of shops, until we reached the waterfront.